These versatile savings accounts might be the estate planning vehicle you need to learn about.

 Many people worry that gifting large chunks of money to a 529 means they’ll irrevocably give up control of those assets.
 However, 529s allow you quite a bit of control, especially if you title the account in your name.
 At any point, you can get your money back.
 Of course, that means it becomes part of your taxable estate again subject to your nominal federal tax rate, and you’ll have to pay an additional 10% penalty on the earnings portion of the withdrawal if you don’t use the money for your designated beneficiary’s qualified education expenses.

 If your chosen beneficiary receives a scholarship or financial aid, they may not need some or all of the money you’ve stashed away in a 529.
 So you’ve got options here, too.

-- You can earmark the money for other types of education, like graduate school.
+- First, you can earmark the money for other types of education, like graduate school.

-- You can change the beneficiary to another member of the family (ideally in the same generation), as many times as you like, since most 529s have no time limits.
+- Second, you can change the beneficiary to another member of the family (ideally in the same generation), as many times as you like, since most 529s have no time limits.
 This option is particularly helpful if your original beneficiary chooses not to go to college at all.